flutter/website/src/release/breaking-changes/supplemental-maybeOf-migration.md

 ## Migration guide

-In order to modify your code to use the new form of the APIs, first convert all instances of the original static `of` functions where its nullability is important so that they use the `maybeOf` form of the API instead.
+To modify your code to use the new form of the APIs, first convert all instances of the original static `of` functions (where its nullability is important) to use the `maybeOf` form instead.

-So this:
+Code before migration:

 ```dart
 ScrollController? controller = Scrollable.of(context);
 ```

-becomes:
+Code after migration:

 ```dart
 ScrollController? controller = Scrollable.maybeOf(context);